DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-02-08-uploading-bulk-placement-data.md

 ### Bug parties

-The Register team set up a dedicated bug party channel on Slack where the whole team was invited to swarm around to test what weve built for providers.
+The Register team set up a dedicated bug party channel on Slack where the whole team was invited to swarm around to test what we've built for providers.

 ![A screenshot of a bug party event on a chat group](register-bug-party-channel-on-slack.png)